NicoM1/IceEntity/README.md

   packages have been renamed to: ice.entity.[class].

-  code has been surrounded in a template haxeflixel project, with GameObjectManager already added.
+  code has been surrounded in a template haxeflixel project, with EntityManager already added.

   [Due note, you are not required to use this project, and copying out the (ice) folder will work just fine in your own project]